Closed Cell Foam Benefits

 Closed-cell foam is a flexible and strong sealing material with cells that sit together closely.
 Polyethylene foam, EVA foal, nitrile foam, SBR foam rubber, and neoprene foam are all examples of closed-cell foams.
 As a comparison, cells in open-cell foams are broken, and the air is diffused into the substance.
 Usually, closed-cell foams are denser and heavier than open-cell foams.

-Keeping that in mind, let’s take a look at some of the benefits of using closed-cell foam:
+Keeping that in mind, let’s take a look at the 6 key benefits of using closed-cell foam:

 Impervious To Bacteria, Mildew And Rot - other than for insulation, closed-cell foams provide excellent resistance to bacteria, mildew, and rot.
 These foams don’t absorb water, and when used properly, they can provide a moisture barrier.